 Yes, Planned Parenthood will also remove your IUD or implant, even if you didn't get your device at Planned Parenthood.
 Please make an appointment if you want to have your IUD or implant removed.

-At Planned Parenthood we believe that everyone is entitled to a happy, healthy sex life.
+At Planned Parenthood we believe everyone is entitled to a happy, healthy sex life.
 If you don’t want to get pregnant right now, we want to help you get on a form of birth control that fits your body and your lifestyle.

 Birth control pills are a kind of medicine with hormones that you take every day to prevent pregnancy.

 The ring (AKA NuvaRing) is a safe, simple, and affordable birth control method that you wear inside your vagina.

 The Patch (Ortho Evra)

 The transdermal contraceptive patch is a safe, simple, and affordable birth control method that you wear on the skin of your belly, upper arm, butt, or back.